 HMRC VAT Issues: I’ve Received a Distraint Order Notice

 In the past couple of years, the extent to which HMRC actively pursues the collection of unpaid taxes has increased markedly.
-Now, it is taking a much more proactive strategy in a bid to boost the public purse and reduce the number of corporations dodging their VAT, PAYE and NIC obligations.
+Now, it is taking a much more proactive strategy in a bid to boost the public purse and reduce the number of companies dodging their VAT requirements, missing PAYE payments, not paying corporation tax on time and their NIC obligations.
 One of the tax collection methods to come more commonly into use is the distraint order, which allows HMRC to repossess company assets to claw back tax payments.

 Definition of Distraint Order

 A distraint order gives HMRC the power to seize company assets without petitioning the court.
 This type of order will usually only be used if HMRC has made repeated attempts to collect the money without success.
 The recipient is given two options – either sign the distraint notice and pay the outstanding sum in five days or the items will be sold at public auction; or, choose not to sign the notice and HMRC will seize the goods immediately.

 Why Have you Been Served a Distraint Order?

 In the vast majority of cases, HMRC’s first method of recourse for unpaid tax liabilities is to attach a surcharge to late payments.
 HMRC will only make a distraint order if you have been contacted a number of times and still fail to make the payments.
 The worst thing you can do if you receive a distraint order notice is to ignore it, as this is not a problem that’s going to go away.

 On receipt of the distraint order you have five days to respond to the notice and make the payments or HMRC will take possession or your assets to recover the outstanding debt.
 If you fail to respond in time, a distraint officer will knock on your door to take an inventory of your assets.